Kthomp2508/Kthomp2508/README.md

 - 👋 Hi, I’m @Kthomp2508
-- 👀 I’m interested in ... starting to code again, working on simple projects
+- 👀 I’m interested in ... coding, gaming, crochet and knitting
-- 🌱 I’m currently learning ... the basics of coding
+- 🌱 I’m currently learning ... advanced knowledge of CSS, HTML, JavaScript, Responsive, and soon React
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... thompsonkathleen2508@gmail.com

 <!---
 Kthomp2508/Kthomp2508 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.